Integrative pathway modeling in systems biology and systems medicine

 Schankhalle, Berlin, Germany

 Mathematical models of cellular pathways are essential tools in systems biology and systems medicine.
 They contribute to an understanding of structure and dynamics of cellular processes far beyond their isolated parts, as well as the prevention, diagnosis and therapy of diseases.
 Yet, there are a variety of open questions.

-The International Conference on Integrative Pathway Modelling in Systems Biology and Systems Medicine will gather experts in pathway modelling to discuss the state-of-the-art in reuse, integration, visualization, and parameterization of models.
+The 2nd International Conference on Integrative Pathway Modelling in Systems Biology and Systems Medicine will gather experts in pathway modelling to discuss the state-of-the-art in development, parameterization and application.

 Topics will be: